FairyPenguin/JavaScript-Tree-Opinionated-Guide-/README.md

 If you have many options to choose from, use a switch statement.
 A switch statement tests a value and can have many case statements which define various possible values.
 Statements are executed from the first matched case value until a break is encountered.

+        In a switch statement you may not be able to specify all possible values as case statements.
+Instead, you can add the default statement which will be executed if no matching case statements are found.
+Think of it like the final else statement in an if/else chain.

 ---

 19